 GrantWatch ID#: 138636

-An organization that has not participated in the Neighborhood Assistance Program in any of the three (3) preceding years may only apply for a maximum of $5,000 in NAP tax credits. $5,000 in distributed credits means $10,000 in donations.
+An organization that has not participated in the Neighborhood Assistance Program in any of the two (2) preceding years may only apply for a maximum of $5,000 in NAP tax credits. $5,000 in distributed credits means $10,000 in donations.
 NEW for 2021: agencies that failed to meet benchmark reporting requirements for 2020, or the closeout report deadline for 2019 may apply for 2021 NAP tax credits, but only up to $5,000, unless they secure a waiver from IHCDA.

-Once the NAP agreement is signed and the program year starts on July 1, organizations can begin providing their NAP tax credits to donors in exchange for funding contributions; 60% of credits must be distributed by December 31st, and 100% by March 31st.
+Once the NAP agreement is signed and the program year starts on July 1, organizations can begin distributing their NAP tax credits to donors in exchange for funding contributions; 60% of credits must be distributed by December 31st, and 100% by March 31st.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Please email firstname.lastname@example.org with any questions or concerns.

 If grantee staff need to call talk to someone directly, please call the IHCDA front desk to have their call directed to the NAP Program Manager: 317-232-7777.

 Grants to USA state agencies to develop and support volunteer programs in local communities.
 Applicants are advised that required registrations may take up to several weeks to complete.
 Funding is intended for programs that support, manage, and engage volunteers.
 Priori